aws/aws-lc/docs/porting/configuration-differences.md

 implements, in the order the policy gives them, and a directive naming nothing AWS-LC implements is dropped.
 In `Groups`, the OpenSSL modifiers `*` and `?` are stripped from the group they mark and `-` drops it; a value that only removes groups is applied to AWS-LC's default list.

+AWS-LC's post-quantum groups (the ML-KEM hybrids) and signature algorithms (ML-DSA) are kept unless the policy speaks about post-quantum algorithms.
+Every policy the `crypto-policies` framework ships today predates them, and both setters replace AWS-LC's default list rather than intersect with it, so seeding would otherwise strip post-quantum support from every context.
+A policy that names any post-quantum algorithm is authoritative and nothing is added back; a hybrid comes back only when the policy keeps its classical half, and one the policy removes with `-` stays out. `AWSLC.PostQuantum = off`, a directive of AWS-LC's own, waives the defaults entirely, since the directives the framework writes are preference lists with no syntax for excluding an algorithm.
 See [BUILDING.md](../../BUILDING.md) for the build flag and the `AWSLC_CRYPTO_POLICY_FILE` override.